About Lazimpat

 History of Lazimpat

-Lazimpat borders several historical areas in Kathmandu.
-These include Thamel, Narayanhiti (former royal palace), Baluwatar and Bhatbhateni.
+Lazimpat borders several historical areas in Kathmandu, including Thamel, Narayanhiti (former royal palace), Baluwatar, and Bhatbhateni.

-Thamel is over 1000 years old with a lot of evidence suggesting it's a lot older.
-Narayanhiti is relatively new however the areas it borders, in particular, Tengal, Bhatbhateni and Hadigaun are a lot older.
+Thamel is over 1000 years old, with much evidence suggesting it's even older.
+Narayanhiti is relatively new, but the areas it borders, particularly Tengal, Bhatbhateni, and Hadigaun, are much older.

 Do read the Temples of Thamel to discover more about its heritage and history.
 Alternatively the book Kathmandu Valley Heritage walks contains every heritage site in Kathmandu.